kantsharma0123/YoutubeAnalysis/README.md

 # Overview

 In this project I have analyzed the youtube data for the top indian Entertainment youtube channels.
 I have used google api for scraping the data from youtube.
 I was able to extract cruicial information like subscriber_count, video_count,date_published_, like count,view count.
-Performaned various analysis using this data to identify trends for the viewers.
+Performed various analysis using this data to identify trends for the viewers.

 <h1>Technologies Used</h1>